Let’s be honest: the fastest way to kill your outreach is to look spammy.

 Signals that trigger friction (avoid these)

-- Gated links or login walls on first touch.
+- Gated links or “download to view” on first touch.

 Safe sending rhythms (how to go fast without flags)

-- Keep two bumps max per person, spaced 2–5 days.
+- Keep follow-ups to two bumps max, spaced 2–5 days apart.

-- When accept% drops, it’s a fit problem—re-score your list.
+- If accept rate drops, it is usually a fit problem.
+Re-score your list.

-- When reply% drops, it’s a copy problem—change the first line.
+- If reply rate drops, it is usually a copy problem.
+Rewrite the first line.

 Message hygiene (2–4 lines that feel human)